mochi/mochikit/doc/rst/MochiKit/Visual.rst

         slideUp('myelement', {afterFinish: function () {
             slideDown('myelement');
         });

-    Specific ``internal`` events are also available: for each one abone the same exists with 'Internal' (example: 'beforeStartInternal').
+    Specific ``internal`` events are also available: for each one listed above, the same exists with an 'Internal' postfix (e.g. 'beforeStartInternal').
     Their purpose is mainly for creating your own effect and keep the user access to event callbacks (not overriding the library ones).

     *Availability*:
         Available in MochiKit 1.4+